FIFA-KBE/warehouse/README.md

-Commands for Docker-compose:
+Command for Docker-compose:
-1. docker-compose up -d
+docker-compose up -d
-2. docker-compose up

 Application will run on:
 http://localhost:8080